Horizon Guyot

-Horizon Guyot is a presumably Cretaceous guyot (tablemount) in the Mid-Pacific Mountains, Pacific Ocean.
+Horizon Guyot is a presumably Cretaceous tablemount (guyot) in the Mid-Pacific Mountains of the Pacific Ocean.
 It is an elongated ridge, over 300 km long and 4.3 km high, that stretches in a northeast–southwest direction and has two flat tops; it rises to a minimum depth of 1443 m.
 The Mid-Pacific Mountains lie west of Hawaii and northeast of the Line Islands.

 It was probably formed by a hotspot, but the evidence is conflicting.
 Volcanic activity occurred during the Turonian-Cenomanian eras 100.5–89.8 million years ago and another stage has been dated to have occurred 88–82 million years ago.
 Between these volcanic episodes, carbonate deposition from lagoonal and reefal environments set in and formed limestone.
 Volcanic islands developed on Horizon Guyot as well and were colonised by plants.

 Horizon Guyot became a seamount during the Coniacian-Campanian period.
 Since then, pelagic ooze has accumulated on the seamount, forming a thick layer that is further modified by ocean currents and by various organisms that live on the seamount; sediments also underwent landsliding.
 Ferromanganese crusts were deposited on exposed rocks.